 I spent the entire time before my audition with butterflies in my stomach, on a serious adrenalin high.
 By the time I walked off that stage, I could have collapsed from sheer exhaustion.
 But I chose that song because I love it.
 It’s a song I grew up listening to and even as an adult, I love listening to various renditions of it.

 The judges were wonderful.
 It was surreal to be complimented by some of the biggest names in the South African music industry.

 I went with the coach that turned first.
 I figured that if Karen Zoid could take such a risk in turning so quickly (for all she knew I could have completely messed things up from that moment on, and it would have been too late), I owed her the respect of taking the same risk on her.

-I am ecstatic to be on team Karen!
+I was ecstatic to be on team Karen!
 When she turned around, all I could see was her insanely blonde hair and beautiful skin.
 That’s why I couldn’t look at her.
 Under the stage lights she looked almost angelic – it was completely intimidating.

 What I love about her is her openness and honesty.
 She is a strong woman and she trusts her gut.
 I really admire and respect that about her.

 She is also genuinely kind and invested in her singers.
 As a vocal coach myself, that is something I need from a teacher – someone I truly believe has faith in me as a performer… and she showed me that with her ridiculously quick chair turn.